ElVinto/EarthSystemDatasetDiscovery/README.md

 - [AERIS Knowledge Graph](https://github.com/ElVinto/EarthSystemDatasetDiscovery/blob/main/knowledge-graphs/AERIS_graph.zip)

 <!-- The Merge Knowledge Graph gathering harmonized metadata descriptions from all datahubs can be found here : [Merge Knowledge Graph] (https://github.com/ElVinto/EarthSystemDatasetDiscovery/blob/main/knowledge-graphs/MERGE_graph.zip) -->
-Other KGs are placed in the repository [knowledge-graphs](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/knowledge-graphs].
+All KGs are placed in the repository [knowledge-graphs](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/knowledge-graphs].

 ## Evaluation

-The result of preliminary experiments and evaluation showing the benefit of the Earth System Dataset Discovery application app can be found in the  [evaluation](https://github.com/ElVinto/EarthSystemDatasetDiscovery/evaluation/) repository.
+The result of preliminary experiments and evaluation showing the benefit of the Earth System Dataset Discovery application app can be found in the  [evaluation](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/evaluation/) repository.

 ## Source code
 The deployable source code of the app can be found here [source](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/react-app/) repository.